calexandru2018/linux-gui-legacy/README.md

 <br>
 Another alternative is enable PolKit Support from within the settings (`pkexec` commands).
 This displays a window for the user to type the sudo password, this way, a user won't have to type the password into the terminal.
 Whenver you want to connect/disconnect or make some important changes to files, a window prompt will appear for you to enter the sudo password.
 <br>
 **Note:** This feature needs to be enabled from within the GUI settings for it to be able to work.
-If you have not installed the necessary packages, then the feature will will not work.
+If you have not installed the necessary packages, then the feature will not work.

 ### Visudo
 The instructions for seting up visudo are described below.